sannejansen/Airbnb2/README.md

 Airbnb is one of the largest platforms for sharing accomodations worldwide and is operating in 100,000 cities and towns around the world (Airbnb, 2021).
 Admiak (2018) found that most of the listings in European cities, are centered around major tourist cities.
 Airbnbs in these cities are evidently located and spread over different neighborhoods.
 According to Can (1992), the price of a listing will be determined based on two characteristics: the physical characteristics, such as number of bath and bedrooms, and by variables related to the neighbourhood.
 Neighborhoods thus play a significant role in determining the price of a listing.
 In many cities, there are up-and-coming neighborhoods.
 Airbnb hosts who are aware that a particular neighborhood is becoming more popular, could obviously benefit from this change in popularity.
 A price increase of a few euros will most likely not be noticed by people who book an Airbnb.
 The question which arises from this is therefore whether the popularity of neighborhoods affects the price of listings.
 This research is conducted over the city Amsterdam, and could in the future also be conducted over other cities.

 ## **Method, Results and Conclusion**
 We decided to look at a possible causal relationship between the popularity of a neighborhood and the price of a listing in Amsterdam.
 Therefore we have the price difference percentage over time by neighborhood, compared to all neighborhoods.
 After conducting our research we have come to a number of conclusions.
+The regression output can be found [here](https://github.com/sannejansen/Airbnb2/tree/main/src/analysis).
 Since it was not possible to analyze the number of listings in a given district over time, we made the following assumption: the popularity of a neigbourhood depends on the number of listings in that particular neighborhood.
 So, for example: the neighborhood with the most listings is the most popular, while the neighborhood with the least listings is the least popular.
 By making this assumption, these are the five most popular neighborhoods in Amsterdam:
 1. Centrum-West
 2. De Baarsjes - Oost-West
 3. Centrum-Oost